-A good general purpose trout spinning rod have a fast action and be around 6’6” and will be rated for around 1-6lb or 2-8lb line.
+A good general purpose trout spinning rod has a medium to fast action and is around 6’6” long.
+It will need to be rated for 1-6lb or 2-8lb line.
 Trout angling, is typically ultralight fishing and the gear needs to match.

-A fast action rod makes casting lightweight trout lures and spinners easier.
+A medium-fast action rod makes casting lightweight trout lures and spinners easier.
 If you are planning on fishing bait, then a medium or slow action rod does allow for gentler casts.

 Trout spinning rod recommendations

 There are many good trout rods on the market, many I have not tried.
-But the one rod I like reccomending to beginners is the Okuma Celio 6’6”.
-This ultralight rod is not fancy, but does all of the basics well.
-It also costs around $30 so should not break the bank.
+But the rod I like recommending to beginners is the Okuma Celio 6’6”.
+This ultralight rod is not fancy but does all of the basics well.
+It costs around $30 so should not break the bank.